 Should there be an ethical, responsible way to re-interpret The Merchant of Venice as a play?
 I think it is important to understand that in the historical context when Shakespeare wrote this play, it was written during a time when Jews only recently were allowed to enter England under Queen Elizabeth.
 As for the background behind the original staging of The Merchant of Venice, it was shown to an English audience taking place in Venice, which Shakespeare himself has never been to.
 So, to understand how to re-interpret The Merchant of Venice is to understand that Shakespeare is not the demigod of the literary arts that he is mythologized into being, since although he developed really intricate, colorful characters, he had a narrow ethos when it came to the background.
 Brian Weinstein makes it a point that Shakespeare was completely unfamiliar with the teachings in the Talmud, which led to Shylock directly contradicting its basic teachings.

 Stewart also seemed to have a simplified view of Shylock’s status, almost coming off as tone-deaf.
 Not to be too hard on Patrick Stewart because he’s–well–Patrick Stewart, but he argued too confidently that “Shylock is an outsider who just so happens to be a Jew,” which completely ignores the broader context that led to Shylock’s “Hath not a Jew eyes” monologue.
-Although Suchet argued that he is an outsider “BECAUSE he is a Jew,” I can see where Stewart may have come to that conclusion.
+Although Suchet argued that he is an outsider “…BECAUSE he is a Jew,” I can see where Stewart may have come to that conclusion.
 When Shylock searches for his ducats and his daughter, he manages to get Venetians to help him, which indicates that if Shylock really was excluded, no one in that society would care about what happened to his daughter or any of his possessions.
 In other instances, Shylock has access to go wherever he wants, since he has permission from the jailer to meet Antonio before the trial scene.
 He is also allowed to practice usury, practice Judaism (for most of the play), and go to the Venetian court.
-However, Shylock would not have been called “dog,” practiced usury, or be abused by Antonio if he was not Jewish to begin with.
+However, Shylock would not have had these types of conflicts if they were not a result of his own identity as a Jew.